 As a surgeon I know the rapid advance of her disease was directly related to her pregnancy with me, and the vast majority of doctor’s then and now would have advised a therapeutic abortion for Mimi to save her life.
-She died at age 37 years from breast cancer in April, 1941 when Bubba was 13, Marilyn was 5 and I was 2.
+She died at age thirty-seven years from the disease in April, 1941 when Bubba was thirteen, Marilyn was five and I was one year old.
 I have no recollection of her at all, but have been told by many people a lot of wonderful things about her life and character.

 After Pop married our step mother Athelene West in 1943, we immediately received her as our new mother, and I called her Mommy.
 As I grew older and more “sophisticated” I called her Mom.
 Pop never openly spoke to us about Mimi while Mom was anywhere around.
 He still loved Mimi and missed her greatly, but out of respect to our Mom stayed silent on the matter in her presence.